Medically reviewed by Drugs.com. Last updated on Mar 5, 2023.

 - The chance of very bad and sometimes deadly breathing problems may be greater when you first start codeine oral solution or anytime your dose is raised.

-- Even one dose of this medicine may be deadly if it is taken by someone else or by accident, especially in children.
+- Even one dose of codeine oral solution may be deadly if it is taken by someone else or by accident, especially in children.
 If codeine oral solution is taken by someone else or by accident, get medical help right away.

 - Keep all drugs in a safe place.
 Keep all drugs out of the reach of children and pets.

 - Many drugs interact with codeine oral solution and can raise the chance of side effects like deadly breathing problems.
-Talk with your doctor and pharmacist to make sure it is safe to use this medicine with all of your drugs.
+Talk with your doctor and pharmacist to make sure it is safe to use codeine oral solution with all of your drugs.

 - Do not take with alcohol or products that have alcohol.
 Unsafe and sometimes deadly effects may happen.